Table of Contents

 Countries that lack the ability to produce their own feedstocks will benefit economically from blending ethanol by replacing costly components of gasoline, such as aromatics and MTBE, which creates savings for oil refiners, blenders and consumers at the fuel pump.

 Countries without the ability to produce sufficient ethanol to meet their domestic demand can supplement their output with imported ethanol from global suppliers.

 By combining imports and domestic production, countries are able to meet their renewable mandates, reaping the benefits of high-quality renewable fuels policies and incentivizing additional investment in local production for which there is a guaranteed demand.
 Countries with ethanol policies that include a role for trade based on market demand include the United States and Brazil.

 Almost all gasoline consumed in the United States is blended with 10 percent ethanol.
 A blend of 10 percent ethanol and 90 percent unleaded gasoline is known as E10.
 E10 accounts for more than 95 percent of fuel consumed in motor vehicles with gasoline engines in the United States.

 E15 blends, containing 15 percent ethanol, are approved for use in vehicles built in model year 2001 or newer.
-Flex fuel vehicles in the United States are designed to run on gasoline-ethanol blends containing up to 85 percent ethanol, or E85.

 Since the commodity price spikes of the late 2000s, there has been increased concern that biofuels policies using grain or other food crops as feedstocks have increased commodity prices and contributed to a rise in food insecurity around the world.
 There are many factors that contribute to increased food prices, including oil prices, macroeconomic factors like wages, packaging costs and weather.
 Today, despite record levels of biofuel use globally, less than 5 percent of global grain production is used to make biofuels.